jmcourt/PANTHEON/README.md

 * Opens up to 3 .plotd files and allows creation of a large number of plots comparing them.
 * Allows plotting and manipulation of lightcurves, colour-colour diagrams and hardness-intensity diagrams.
 * Lets users plot lightcurves of multiple different energy bands alongside each other to see how they correlate.
+* Allows creation of Lomb-Scargle periodograms to complement Fourier Transforms made with SpecAngel.
 * Creates animations of how lightcurves change as the binning is increased.
 * Allows folding of data over a period of the user's selection.
 * Exports data to ASCII text files for compatibility with, for example, GnuPlot.